hkokk1234/chat-client-server/README.md

-# Chat ClientβServer
+# Chat Client Server

 A simple multi-client chat application built with **Java**, **TCP sockets**, and **Swing**.
 A central server accepts client connections and broadcasts messages to every connected client through a desktop graphical interface.

 ## Features

-- Clientβserver communication over TCP
+- Client server communication over TCP
 - Support for multiple simultaneous clients
 - Real-time message broadcasting
 - Separate Swing interfaces for the server and clients